Introducing time tracking in your company can be challenging. Here is a step-by-step guide to help you implement team time tracking effectively.

 When it comes to efficiency and time tracking, they are often hindered by unnecessary stand-up meetings.
-As an agile project manager, without name-calling, I can tell you that I have been to many organizations that hold such meetings sacred – and that too, on daily basis.
+As an agile project manager, without name-calling, I can tell you that I have been to many organizations that hold such meetings sacred – and that too, on a daily basis.

 What happens is that you end up spending a whopping 6 – 12 weekly hours on meetings without doing anything productive at all.
 The milestones are still there; task dependencies are screaming to be handled, while everyone scrambles to prepare for the next meeting coming day.

 Time tracking is supposed to be accepted as a ritual; something that’s part of your daily essentials as you go head-on against multiple projects and tasks for that matter.

 Naturally, for those companies that have never implemented a formal time tracking tool or activity, employees are reluctant in adapting to the new curve.
 It takes “time”, but you know as they say: “there’s always light at the end of the tunnel.”

 So how does a professional project manager go on about introducing time tracking to different teams?

 There’s a special reason for companies incentivizing time tracking and monitoring via employee rewards.
 These rewards don’t have to be too much.
 Sometimes a small free Bohemian-style beer can do it as a token to any team that completes its timesheets for a given duration.